Techtonique/nnetsauce/docs/sources/documentation/time_series.md

         (and when relevant).
         Currently available: standardization ('std') or MinMax scaling ('minmax').

-    col_sample: float.
-        percentage of covariates randomly chosen for training.

     lags: int.
         number of lags used for each time series.